ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_sso/c_saml_trouble.md

 3. Deploy the changes.

 Finally, you must restart the API Gateway instance to enable the changes in `log4j2.yaml` to be applied.

+After SSO is working, disable the debugging level by changing the trace levels for SSO and OpenSAML back to the default levels, `error` and `info`, respectively, and restart the gateway.